thenewdarling/Spellbook/readme.md

 If you are syncing with GitHub, note the database has been told to ignore the contents of the folder "Z", so store any of your personal notes such as character sheets and session notes in that folder.
 A basic character sheet template has also been supplied alongside this readme.

-# To-do
-- Feats
-- To confirm updated to most recent errata.

 # Errata
 The contents have been checked to be up to date with: